Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Concluding Remarks and Discussion

 We also mention the SMUCE procedure, introduced in \cite{frick2014multiscale}, where lower probability bounds for the events $\mathbb{P}[\hat{J}\neq J]$ and $\mathbb{P}[\underset{j=1,\dots,J}{\max}\underset{i=1,\dots,\hat{J}}{\min}|\hat{\tau}_i-\tau_j|\leq c_N]$, for any sequence $c_N$, were derived.
 These results can be combined to yield $\mathbb{P}[\hat{J}=J;\quad \underset{j=1,\dots,J}{\max}|\hat{\tau}_j-\tau_j|\leq c_N]\to 1 $ under certain restrictions and for some sequences $c_N $ that are $o(\delta_N)$, and therefore could be used in the first stage of intelligent sampling.
 SMUCE has the flexibility of working for a broader class of error terms \footnote{Some results apply when the errors are iid from a general exponential family.} but as was stated in \cite{frick2014multiscale}, the procedure involves dynamic programming which runs in $O(N^2)$ time.
 This last point is less of an issue for a modified version of SMUCE designed for iid Gaussian errors with heterogeneous variances.
 H-SMUCE, in \cite{pein2016heterogeneous}, could run the procedure in as low as $O(N)$ time in some cases.
 Overall, SMUCE could be used as the first part of intelligent sampling, and the regimes of $\delta_N$ and restrictions on the subsample size $N_1$ needed for intelligent sampling to be consistent could be fleshed out in a similar manner as in this paper.
 However, as BinSeg and WBinSeg are somewhat easier to implement computationally, we chose to perform our analysis with them instead.

-While we work with i.i.d.
-Gaussian error terms in this paper, our simulation results indicate that for non-Gaussian i.i.d. errors or dependent error terms (with or without Gaussian distributions), the deviation of our estimator behaves like the $L$-type distributions.
-This suggests that our results could be extended to broader classes of error terms, and future work can consider models incorporating errors with dependence structures and/or with non-Gaussian distributions.
-Extending Theorem \ref{thm:increasingJasymprotics} to these settings would require an in-depth investigation into probability bounds on the argmin of a drifted random walk with non-i.i.d and/or non-Gaussian random components dealt with in Section \ref{sec:supplementpartc} of the Supplement.
-We speculate that this work would be more amenable to rigorous analysis when the tail probabilities of the error terms decay exponentially (similar to Gaussian distributions) and when the dependence is local , e.g. $m$-dependence, where each error terms is only correlated with its $m$ neighbors to the left and the right.
+Our simulation results indicate that for non-Gaussian errors, as well as dependent error terms (with or without Gaussian distributions), the deviations of our estimators behave like the $L$-type distributions, even in $J$ growing with $N$ settings.
+This suggests that our results could be extended to broader classes of error terms, and future work could consider models incorporating errors with dependence structures and/or with non-Gaussian distributions.
+Extending Theorem \ref{thm:increasingJasymprotics} to these settings would require an in-depth investigation into probability bounds on the argmin of a drifted random walk with non-i.i.d and/or non-Gaussian random components along the lines of the derivations in Section \ref{sec:supplementpartc} of the Supplement for random walks with Gaussian innovations.
+We speculate that this work would be more amenable to rigorous analysis when the tail probabilities of the error terms decay exponentially (similar to Gaussian distributions) and when the dependence is local , e.g. $m$-dependence, where each error term is only correlated with the $m$ neighbors to its left and right.

 In conclusion, any procedure used at stage 1 of intelligent sampling puts restrictions on the model specifications, as consistent second stage estimators cannot be obtained if the first stage procedure is not consistent.
 Established results for BinSeg, as in \cite{venkatraman1992consistency} and \cite{fryzlewicz2014wild}, consider only the i.i.d Gaussian framework.
 Extending the BinSeg based approach to a more flexible class of error terms therefore requires theoretical exploration of BinSeg's properties beyond Gaussian errors, or using alternative methods at stage 1 which do not need the Gaussian error framework, e.g. \cite{bai1998estimating} and \cite{frick2014multiscale}.